Just what are the purposes of a budget?

 Many people are turned off by the word “budget” because they feel it restricts them from using their money the way they want.

 Following a budget means you’re taking control of your finances.
 Within that control, there are boundaries you set so you don’t fall into a financial crisis.
 This way, you can enjoy all of the freedom and flexibility you want (within the boundaries you set), and still be assured that your spending decisions are supporting your goals.

 Maybe one month you want to allocate more money toward entertainment.
 If this is important to you, then you should!
 Or, perhaps you need to save up for an upcoming purchase.
 By adjusting your budget so it reflects what you value, you can avoid overspending.

-How to maintain flexibility in your budget:
+Here are three ways you can maintain flexibility in your budget: